Phases of Operation Car Wash: Phase 62 — Operation Rock city

 On 31 July, five preventive custody and 33 search and seizure warrants were served in fifteen cities in five states, related to the Grupo Petrópolis's operation of a bribery system in favor of Odebrecht, moving almost half a billion reals ($ million).
 The investigations of Operation Car Wash involving the Petropolis Group date back to 2016, when a spreadsheet with then names of politicians and a reference to Itaipava beer was found in the house of the construction company's executive Benedicto Junior.
 According to the documents, 255 donations were made in the 2010 and 2012 campaigns alone, totaling over R$68 million ($ million USD).

 Phase 63 — Operation Carbonara Chimica

 On 21 Aug., two arrest warrants were served in two states in connection with the bribery of two former ministers by two companies.

-According to the MPF, the operation sought to identify final beneficiaries of 118 million reails ($ million) paid by the company through Odebrecht's "bribery department" (Setor de Propina) between 2005 and 2013.
+According to the MPF, the operation sought to identify final beneficiaries of 118 million reals ($ million) paid by the company through Odebrecht's "bribery department" (Setor de Propina) between 2005 and 2013.
 The operation also examined the payment of bribes to former ministers Antônio Palocci and Guido Mantega.
 In addition, four encryption keys were seized that could give access to system folders of the Odebrecht kickback system with contents unknown to the Federal Police.
 The name of the operation was based on the Odebrecht nicknames "Italian" and "Post-Italian" for two of the ex-ministers who were targets of the operation.